cognitive-metascience/review_crawler/crawling/README.md

 ## Known issues

-Some articles' web pages have a non-standard HTML structure, which the mdpi_review_spider cannot (yet) handle.
+Some articles' web pages have a non-standard HTML structure, which the mdpi_review_spider cannot (yet?) handle.
 You may notice AttributeError or KeyError occuring when trying to parse these pages.
 For these articles, you may find that the 'sub-articles' directory is created, but stays empty.

 In other cases, the spider may have issues extracting the data for all rounds of reviews (e.g. only 2 out of 3).
 ____

-## Next steps
+## TODO

-- finalizing the MDPI corpus by scraping all remaining article metadata files

 - use the Crossref API to find which DOIs are missing from the corpus

 - handle special cases that cause some articles to be incorrectly scraped (see the 'Known issues' section)

-- move some functions that do file management from Jupyter notebooks to the Scrapy project.
-For example, to handle adding sub-article metadata using [Item Exporters](https://docs.scrapy.org/en/latest/topics/exporters.html) or [Spider Middleware](https://docs.scrapy.org/en/latest/topics/spider-middleware.html)
+- move some functions that do file management, cleaning the metadata, downloading supplementary materials to the Scrapy project using [Item Exporters](https://docs.scrapy.org/en/latest/topics/exporters.html) or [Spider Middleware](https://docs.scrapy.org/en/latest/topics/spider-middleware.html)